influxdata/influxdata-operator/README.md

 #### Cluster installation
-Please make sure you have a a valid Red Hat subscription and then follow the steps from [Installing Openshift Container Platform cluster](https://docs.openshift.com/container-platform/3.11/install/index.html).  *openshift-ansible* playbook is the key for instllation and configuration of the cluster.
+Please make sure you have a valid Red Hat subscription and then follow the steps from [Installing Openshift Container Platform cluster](https://docs.openshift.com/container-platform/3.11/install/index.html).  *openshift-ansible* playbook is the key for installation and configuration of the cluster.

 Here is the cluster and OCP version we are using
 ```